 Documentary filmmaker Frank Brown has been making films for almost 30 years.
 Utilising ever-changing camera technology, he has captured countless significant local events, international travels, Borders culture and remarkable wildlife footage, all with great style and humility.

-Read more about Frank’s work here. and see some of his work on Vimeo here.
+Read more about Frank’s work here. and see some of his work on Vimeo here or YouTube here.